The-Animonculory/Anvil/README.md

 ### Real-time performance monitoring

 Anvil includes a mod that enables you to see your FPS and VRAM usage in real-time.
-To disable this, deactivate the mod called `OSD Font for SSE Display Tweaks`. **NOTE**: This comes enabled by default.
+To enable this, deactivate the mod called `OSD Font for SSE Display Tweaks`. **NOTE**: This comes disabled by default.

 ***